Law #7: Cause and Effect are not Closely Related in Time and Space

 We were warned.

 Don’t go near flames.
 So if we did, we felt and saw the consequences immediately.
 Singed hair.
 Burned fingers.
-Sometimes, people did not live to tell their stories.
-Often horrific and fodder for news making.
+Sometimes, people do not live to tell their stories.
+Often horrific and fodder for newsmaking.
 Any day.
 So, we also grew up believing that cause and effect are just that.
 Years later, as managers, we tend to think that the world works the same way.
 That cause and effect are closely related in space and time.

 Don’t touch flames!
-We heard that was where the causes to our miseries lie.
+We heard that was where the causes of our miseries lie.

 Of course, that is still true.

-Peter adds, the “effects”, the apparent symptoms that there are problems – drug abuse, unemployment, labour migration, global conflicts, starving children, falling orders and sagging profits.
-By cause, it means the interaction of the underlying systems that is most responsible for generating the symptoms, and which, if recognised, could lead to changes producing lasting improvement.
+Peter adds, the “effects”, are the apparent symptoms that there are problems – drug abuse, unemployment, labor migration, global conflicts, starving children, falling orders, and sagging profits.
+By cause, it means the interaction of the underlying systems that is most responsible for generating the symptoms, and which, if recognized, could lead to changes producing lasting improvement.

 Peter in the Fifth Discipline Fieldbook (pg 108-112) adds: